 - Keyword spamming (adding unrelated keywords) is prohibited.

 - All content that contains identifiable people must be submitted with a valid model release.
 Submissions depicting a minor must be accompanied by a model release that was signed by the minor's parent or legal guardian.
 Content that contains recognizable places, buildings, or other property—such as pets, automobiles, or artwork—may require a property release form.

-- You can download a model and property release form from the Adobe Stock Contributor portal in the Uploads tab.
+- You can digitally route a model and property release for an electronic signature, or download a model and property release form from the Adobe Stock Contributor portal in the Uploads tab.
 Releases from other providers may also be accepted as long as they fulfill Adobe’s requirements.
 Read more about Model release and Property release information.